 Step 6.
 Switch Devices

 - Try using your headset with other devices.
-Also, if you’re using a PC, you can try troubleshooting its audio settings.
+Also, if you’re using a PC, you can try troubleshooting its audio (listen to this device)settings.

 - Select a pair of headphones that come with a mic.